hniszlab/hoxd13/README.md

 Author: Sebastian Mackowiak
-The scripts found in this repository were used to generate various figures in Basu & Mackowiak et al, 2020 ...
+The scripts found in this repository were used to generate various figures in ...

-Complementary data to the scripts can be found at mendeley.com/hniszlab/Fdata
+Complementary data for the scripts can be found at mendeley.com/hniszlab/Fdata

 ## Getting a copy